Danie10/gadgeteerza-homeassistant/README.md

 * UptimeRobot to monitor key websites
 * AdGuard Home for performance of DNS
 * OurGroceries application
+* Mini graph showing actual solar charger yield comparted to weather station's actual measured radiation in W/m2, and adjusted for panel area and wattage.
+Also includes forecasted solar for the day.
 * Home Assistant Community Store (HACS) integrations and frontend UI
 * HA running in a Docker container

 ## Automations
 * Voice alerting to start of rain (to take washing off the line) - unfortunately weather sdtation takes a few minutues to report
-* Voice notification for when leasving shopping mall
+* Voice notification to home speaker for when I leave the shopping mall
-* Slider to set minimum state of charge to Victron CCGX ESS
+* Slider to set minimum state of charge back to Victron CCGX ESS
-* Ajust minimum SoC slider to match any chnages made on Victron CCGX side
+* Ajust minimum SoC slider to match any changes made on Victron CCGX side
+* Alerts when hot water cylinder has heated up and is ready based on timers looking at grid power usage

 ## Files
 * File in docker sub-folder is the docker-compose file I used to create the Home Assistant container